Andronis Boutique Hotel – Luxury hotel in on the caldera’s edge with two pools, jacuzzis in all suites, and Oia’s first restaurant, Lauda.

 Andronis Boutique Hotel – Amenities

-- Pool: Two pools, one heated and one cool, served by a pool bar.
+- Pool: 2 pools – 1 heated and 1 cool – served by a pool bar.

-- Spa: Access to spa at their sister hotel Andronis Luxury Suites.
-2-minute walk.
+- Spa: Access to spa at their sister hotel Andronis Luxury Suites close by.

 - For Disabled Guests: This is a caldera hotel with lots of stairs and no elevators.
 It is not suitable for anyone with mobility issues.